RPL process of Assessment

 EQASA will assist all RPL candidates throughout the process.
 Assistance will be through different channels, namely individual face-to-face appointments, telephonic contact, e-mail and the postal service.

-What is the process for RPL?
+What is the application process for RPL?

 (2) Candidates download the RPL application form.